gcallah/hambone/chaps/chap3.md

 Hampton replied, "The old idiot was climbin' in through the dining room window.
 I thought he was some burglar."

 Claude kicked a footstool halfway across the room.
-"Damnit boy, ain't there no end to the trouble you aim to cause this family?" he stared up at the ceiling for several seconds, and then said, "Show me the body."
+"Dammit boy, ain't there no end to the trouble you aim to cause this family?" he stared up at the ceiling for several seconds, and then said, "Show me the body."